TylerRector/Specmut/README.md

 `phase4/` contains an experiment that tests whether mutation feedback can steer a small code model toward tighter Lean theorem statements.
-Each task supplies a Lean scaffold (axioms + helper predicates); the model emits theorem-only output, which is sanitized, type-checked, analyzed, and — in the specmut-informed variant — repaired against a required theorem template.
+Each task supplies a Lean scaffold (axioms + helper predicates); the model emits theorem-only output, which is sanitized, type-checked, analyzed, and in the specmut-informed variant, repaired against a required theorem template.
 Pipeline stages live in `phase4/scripts/` and are driven by `run_pipeline.py`; task definitions are under `phase4/benchmarks/`.